-Stimulus hopes, energy M&A give stock futures boost
+Stocks reverse course, consumer discretionary names fall

 |HALLIBURTON COMPANY

-Earnings are back in focus, as oil-services company Halliburton Company reports third-quarter results before the market opens.
+Earnings are back in focus, as oil-services company Halliburton Company reported another quarterly loss but CEO Jeff Miller signaled the industry is stabilizing.

 |Ticker